MadManRises/Madgine/docs/pluginsystem.md

 ## Plugins

 Plugins are implemented traditionally using shared libraries.
-They can be loaded and unloaded at rutime to extend the programm or disable certain features.
+Changes in the plugin selection require a restart of the engine.
 The implementation contains a dependency tracker that is integrated with the CMake-System.
-Loading a plugin at runtime will automatically trigger a load of those dependency plugins that are linked to the main plugin in CMake.
+Loading a plugin will automatically trigger a load of all dependency plugins that are linked to said plugin in CMake.
 Furthermore it is possible to group plugins in sections and mark them with any combination of `exclusive` and/or `atleastOne`.
 Those invariants will then be respected if other plugins of the same section are tried to be loaded.
 Looking up symbols of plugins by name is also supported but discouraged in favor of Unique Components (see below).

 ### Plugin Definition Files